hammerlab/survivalstan/README.md

 Features:

 * Variety of standard survival models
-	- Weibull, Exponential, and Gamma parameterization
+	- Weibull, Exponential, and Gamma parameterizations
 	- PEM models with variety of baseline hazards
 	- PEM model with varying-coefficients (by group)
 	- PEM model with time-varying-effects